chilikasha/tinytools/README.md

 - [OnlySwitch](https://github.com/jacklandrin/OnlySwitch) - a menu bar app which provides a series of customizable toggle switches to simplify your routine work.

+- [PixelSnap](https://pixelsnap.com/) - a tool for measuring anything on your screen.
+  > [Free Ruler](https://www.pascal.com/freeruler) - an open source, free ruler app for macOS.

 - [Quick Cursor](https://github.com/micku7zu/QuickCursor) - control large Android devices with just one finger.

 - [RustDesk](https://rustdesk.com/) - secure, fast and simple remote desktop software.
 Doesn't require configuration and works on any platform.